 Join Red Rock Audubon for our monthly birding event at Craig Ranch Park.
 It is the site of the former Craig Ranch Golf Course, which was saved from development by the City of North Las Vegas.
 The 170 acre park includes three ponds, numerous mature trees and some undeveloped areas.
 The park is a great birding location for beginners.
 There are a variety of native and migrating birds to be seen and they are frequently easy to spot.
 See if you can spot the resident cockatiel!

 Scopes may be provided for shared use, based on availability.
-A light pointer will be used as needed to show the approximate location of the birds.
-This event consists of walking around the park, most of which is on paved pathways however, a portion will be in the natural area on dirt paths.
+This event consists of walking around the park, most of which is on paved pathways, however, a portion will be in the natural area on dirt paths.
 We will walk approximately 2 miles in approximately 2 hours.

 Curious what you might see?
 Craig Ranch Park is visited by birders regularly.
 Check out recent sightings on ebird: here